DarkBenky/survey-psych/notes.md

 [DONE]  6.
 (Important) Make evaluation for Porucha Chovania and Porucha opozicneho vzdoru
           - [porucha.png]
 [Done]  7.
 (Important) Update excel to work with Porucha Chovania a Porucha opozicneho vzdoru
+        8. Make evaluation for ADHD with inattention and hyperactivity